All Articles & Blog Posts

 How To Start A New Job: Before Joining the New Firm

 Before stepping into the office on day one, lay the groundwork.
 Shed assumptions related to past successes.
 Recognize that what worked before might not work for this new role.
-It’s also important to perform some research.
-Embrace the newness, identify your learning needs, and dive into acquiring new skills promptly.
+It’s also important to do some research.
+Treat the first weeks as a learning period.
+Identify what you need to learn and start building those skills early.

-- Company Culture and Values: Understand the company’s mission, vision, and values.
-Look into their culture—how they operate, their work environment, and their approach to teamwork and innovation.
-This insight will help you align your work style and expectations accordingly.
+• Company Culture and Values: Understand the company’s mission, vision, and values.
+Look into how they operate, what they reward, and how teams work together.
+This helps you match your work style and expectations to the environment.

-- Organizational Structure: Understand the company’s hierarchy, departments, and reporting lines.
-Understanding the structure will clarify how your role fits into the bigger picture and with whom you’ll collaborate across different levels.
+• Organizational Structure: Understand the hierarchy, departments, and reporting lines.
+This shows you how your role fits into the wider business and who you will work with across teams.

-By delving into these areas, you’ll be better prepared for your new role and able to quickly demonstrate proactive engagement and a genuine interest in the company’s success—a quality highly valued in new hires.
+By digging into these areas, you’ll be better prepared for your new role and able to show early engagement and genuine interest in the company’s success.

 How To Start A New Job: Upon Joining the Firm